nf-core/configs/README.md

 ## Using an existing config

 The Nextflow [`-c`](https://www.nextflow.io/docs/latest/config.html) parameter can be used with nf-core pipelines in order to load custom config files that you have available locally.
 However, if you or other people within your organisation are likely to be running nf-core pipelines regularly it may be a good idea to use/create a custom config file that defines some generic settings unique to the computing environment within your organisation.
-See [`nf-core/configs`](https://github.com/nf-core/configs/tree/master/conf) for examples.

 ### Configuration and parameters

-The config files hosted in this repository define a set of parameters which are specific to compute environments at different Institutions but generic enough to be used with all `nf-core` pipelines.
+The config files hosted in this repository define a set of parameters which are specific to compute environments at different Institutions but generic enough to be used with all nf-core pipelines.

 All nf-core pipelines inherit the functionality provided by Nextflow, and as such custom config files can contain parameters/definitions that are available to both.
-For example, if you have the ability to use [Singularity](https://singularity.lbl.gov/) on your HPC you can add and customise the [`Nextflow Singularity scope`](https://www.nextflow.io/docs/latest/config.html#scope-singularity) to your config file.
-Similarly, you can add and customise a [`Nextflow executor`](https://www.nextflow.io/docs/latest/executor.html) depending on the job submission process available on your cluster.
-In contrast, the `params` section in your custom config file will typically define parameters that are available to nf-core pipelines.
+For example, if you have the ability to use [Singularity](https://singularity.lbl.gov/) on your HPC you can add and customise the Nextflow [`singularity`](https://www.nextflow.io/docs/latest/config.html#scope-singularity) scope in your config file.
+Similarly, you can define a Nextflow [`executor`](https://www.nextflow.io/docs/latest/executor.html) depending on the job submission process available on your cluster.
+In contrast, the `params` section in your custom config file will typically define parameters that are specific to nf-core pipelines.

 You should be able to get a good idea as to how other people are customising the execution of their nf-core pipelines by looking at some of the config files in [`nf-core/configs`](https://github.com/nf-core/configs/tree/master/conf).